C++ Basics

 2.2 Tokens

-2. Identifiers — User-defined names for variables, functions, classes
+2. Identifiers — user-defined names (variables, functions, classes)

 2.3 Comma Operator